Premium Content:

 On 30th June 2000 he was sentenced to three life sentences.
 The judge said he doubted Copeland would ever be released.
 In 2007 England’s High Court ruled that he could not be considered for parole until 2049 at the earliest, Copeland appealed the ruling but it was upheld.

-Today will be the 25th anniversary of the bombing.
-In London a memorial will be held with people meeting outside the venue before walking to the nearby St Anne’s Gardens.
+In 2024 for the 25th anniversary of the bombing.
+In London a memorial was held with people meeting outside the venue before walking to the nearby St Anne’s Gardens.
 They will follow a tradition of lighting three candles to remember Andrea, Nic and John.

-It follows similar gatherings at the sites of the first two explosions in recent weeks.
-The memorials are organised by charity 17-24-30 who take their name from the dates of the explosions.
+It followed similar gatherings at the sites of the first two explosions.
+The memorials were organised by charity 17-24-30 who take their name from the dates of the explosions.

 Aside from remembering those killed and injured by the bombing spree, they also take time to speak to people about racism, homophobia and the impact of hate crimes.